Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 fine performance, but had to rush out &

-[[?]] to the last train.
+taxi to the last train.
 Saturday,

 up early, caught train to Blackpool,

-inspected down promenade, & Tower
+inspected town, promenade, & Tower

-(Mr B L.F.
+(Mr B. L.F.
 Mr K. & self).
 Dinner in town

 then took train to St Annes & called

 on Heywoods.
-Back x after tea ^ at B'pool station
+Back x after tea ^ at B'pool station to

-[[?]] where we spent evening with
+Nereth where we spent evening with

-F'n Aunt & uncle Mr & [[?]].
+F's Aunt & Uncle Mr & Mrs .
 Rained

-during evening, & throughout [[?]] walk
+during evening, & throughout our walk

 home.
 Sunday called on Mr W Haig,

-then home for dinner. xx then to
+then home for dinner. xx Then to

 Mr Knoll's home, for an hour, then

-[[trainned?]] to [[?]] &
+Trammed to Manchester &

-Caught 6-15 [[?]] to L'pool where
+Caught 6-15 train to L'pool where

 E.H. met me & took me home. xx Met

-Mrs H & family including recent addition
+Mrs H & family including recent addition.

 Monday visited works again, & got a